OT-Net: A Reusable Neural Optimal Transport Solver: Experiments

-Secondly, in Tab. \ref{table:time}, the time taken to train the OT mapping is reported for different feature ratios.
-However, the time reduction is not exact as the ratio decreases, due to the discrepancy in the number of iteration steps required for the algorithm to converge under the same error threshold.
-When all the features are fed into the network for training, the proposed approach only takes 37.22s, 21.97s, and 57.31s to train the OT map on the MNIST-fashion, Cifar10, and CelebA datasets, respectively.
+Secondly, in Tab. \ref{table:time}, the time taken to train the OT map is reported for different training sample ratios $r$.
+The time reduction is not exact as the $r$ decreases, due to the discrepancy in the number of iteration steps required for the algorithm to converge under the same error threshold.
+When all the features are fed into the network for training, the proposed approach only takes 37.22s, 21.97s, and 57.31s to solve the OT map on the FASHION-MNIST, Cifar-10, and CelebA datasets, respectively.
 Compared with the AE-OT model, the time is greatly reduced.
 To be exact, once new features are added, we can readily calculate the height vector using the trained height representation.
-When we select $80\%$ of the data samples, calculating the height vector of the remaining samples takes only 0.028s on the MNIST-fashion, in a similar way, Cifar10 consumes 0.078s and CelebA consumes 0.513s.
-However, when encountering the above problem, the AE-OT model needs to be retrained, which inevitably results in increased computational costs.
-The time taken for training OT is reported in Tab. \ref{table:time}, which is 134.83s, 222.82s, and 417.73s for the MNIST-fashion, Cifar10, and CelebA datasets, respectively.
-In summary, the \textbf{OT-Net} not only significantly reduces the training time of OT, but also is capable of predicting the height vectors of out-of-sample, thereby directly getting the OT mapping.
+When we select $80\%$ of the data samples, calculating the height vector of the remaining samples takes only 0.028s on the MNIST-fashion, similarly, 0.078s on Cifar-10 and 0.513s on CelebA.
+However, when encountering the above situation, the AE-OT model needs to be retrained, which inevitably results in increased computational costs.
+The time taken for training OT is reported in Tab. \ref{table:time}, which is 134.83s, 222.82s, and 417.73s for the FASHION-MNIST, Cifar-10, and CelebA datasets, respectively.
+In summary, the \textbf{OT-Net} not only significantly reduces the training time of OT, but also is capable of predicting the height vectors of out-of-sample, thereby directly getting the OT map.

+Moreover, to further certify the stability of our OT-Net, we compared the height vectors $\boldsymbol{h}$ computed by our OT-Net and AE-OT \cite{An2020AEOT}, which are reported in Fig. \ref{fig:ratio}.
+The proposed OT-Net first randomly selects a portion of data from the entire CIFAR-10 dataset to learn the brenier's height representation, and then directly computes the entire height vector $\boldsymbol{h}$.
+The results of AE-OT were optimized on the entire dataset and can be taken as a ground truth.
+From Fig. \ref{fig:ratio}, the height vectors computed by our algorithm closely approximate that computed by AE-OT.
+This indicates that the estimation of the OT map remains accurate, even when adding out-of-sample points.

-Finally, the experimental results show that the algorithm can not only directly predict out-of-sample height vectors using the trained height representation, but also can significantly improve the computational efficiency of the algorithm.
+Finally, the experimental results show that the algorithm can not only directly predict out-of-sample height vectors accurately using the trained height representation, but also can significantly improve the computational efficiency of the algorithm.